-Authorization for Emergency Medical Treatment: If required McCormick County School of Early Education (MCSEE) to get medicate my child's physician, hospital emergency room staff, emergency or nare unable to contact me or other legal guardian.
-My hospital of choice cal aid for my child from nedical technicians; if they I understand that, if required, the nearest hospital able to prov service will be used.
-I authorize the emergency doctor (and w designate as his/her assistance) to perform the necessary emer procedures, as they deem therapeutically necessary.
-I underst every effort to contact me in case of emergency, and that whe with my child is required. whomever he/she may gency treatment and/or and that MCSEE will make I authorize MCSEE to administer basic First Aid to my child i injury occur. n the classroom should I give my child permission to take part in all MCSEE Field trip ps, etc. I give permission for photo releases of my child relating to MCCounty First Steps CSEE and McCormick Parent's Signature Date
+\\\\\ Authorization for Emergency Medical Treatment: If required, I hereby authorize McCormick County School of Early Education (MCSEE) to get medical aid for my child from my child's physician, hospital emergency room staff, emergency or medical technicians; if they are unable to contact me or other legal guardian.
+My hospital of choice is

+I understand that, if required, the nearest hospital able to provide the needed emergency service will be used.
+I authorize the emergency doctor (and whomever he/she may designate as his/her assistance) to perform the necessary emergency treatment and/or procedures, as they deem therapeutically necessary.
+I understand that MCSEE will make every effort to contact me in case of emergency, and that when reached, my presence with my child is required.

+\\\\\ I authorize MCSEE to administer basic First Aid to my child in the classroom should injury occur.

+\\\\\ I give my child permission to take part in all MCSEE Field trips, etc.

+\\\\\ I give permission for photo releases of my child relating to MCSEE and McCormick County First Steps

-Staff Signature Date
+Staff Signature